Skip to main content

 Today, however, the catalogue favoured for astrometric observations of asteroids is the \(\text{USNU-B}\) Catalog.
 (USNO = United States Naval Observatory.)
 This has positions and proper motions for more than a billion objects, so there is no longer any excuse for not applying proper motion corrections to the comparison stars.

-This page titled 11.3.2: Proper Motions of the Comparison Stars is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.3.2: Proper Motions of the Comparison Stars is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?